Feyerabend/ABC80/cas/README.md

 winding.

-## the principle
+## The principle

 *At this moment when writing, I do not have yet tested this.
 But from what I understand by reading and viewing similar experiments, this should be able to work.
-I'll retiurn later to review and explain more when I have the physical experience.*
+I'll return later to review and explain more when I have the physical experience.*

 The hardware setup is as follows: